01 of 03

 Why Secure the End of a Seam

-Backstitching is done by sewing backward and forward at the beginning and end of a seam, on top of the seam stitches to prevent the stitching from coming undone.
-If you are sewing with a very fine fabric you might not like how backstitching leaves a relatively large amount of thread that can show through the fine fabric, or change the way a fabric will drape or hang.
-In those cases, you want to use a lock stitch.
+Backstitching is done by sewing backward and forward at the beginning and end of a seam, on top of the seam stitches, to prevent the stitching from coming undone.
+If you are sewing with a very fine fabric you might not like how backstitching leaves a relatively large amount of thread that can show through the fine fabric, or change the way fabric drapes or hangs.
+In those cases, use a lock stitch instead.

-In some cases it is best to sew off the fabric, leaving a long tail of thread and then knotting the thread by hand.
+In other cases, it is best to sew off the fabric, leaving a long tail of thread, and then knot the thread by hand.
 Sewing a dart is an example of using this technique.
 Backstitching or a lock stitch would leave an unsightly lump at the pointed end of a dart, but sewing off the end of the point allows for a smooth transition.Continue to 2 of 3 below.

 02 of 03

 Every model of a sewing machine is a little different but the basics are the same.
-An industrial sewing machine or a very old home sewing machine may not have the option of sewing in reverse.
-In those cases, you can leave the needle down and change the direction of the fabric to obtain the same results as sewing in reverse.
-In all cases, the manual for your sewing machine is the best information source.
-If you don't have the original manual, you can find replacement manuals.
+An industrial sewing machine or a very old home sewing machine may not offer the option of sewing in reverse.
+In this case, you can leave the needle down and change the direction of the fabric to obtain the same result.
+The manual for your sewing machine is the best source of guidance.
+If you don't have the original manual, you can find replacement manuals online.